SAGE CUSTOMERS CONTINUE DEFECTION TO NETSUITE

-Businesses Using Multiple Sage Product Lines Recognize Superiority of NetSuite's On-Demand Integrated ERP/CRM/Ecommerce System
+Businesses Using Multiple Sage Product Lines Recognise Superiority of NetSuite's On-Demand Integrated ERP/CRM/Ecommerce System

-LONDON — April 18, 2007 — NetSuite, Inc., the leader in on-demand business management software, today announced that a number of former Sage Line 50 customers in the UK have left behind antiquated accounting software for NetSuite's on-demand business management application that integrates ERP, CRM and ecommerce.
-In addition, more companies switched to NetSuite from Sage's (LSE: SGE.L) other fragmented, non-integrated product offerings including MAS 90, MAS 200, Accpac, Peachtree, ACT!, and SalesLogix.
-For more information about how to switch from Sage to NetSuite, please go to www.netsuite.com/sageswitchuk
+SAN MATEO, Calif.—April 18, 2007—NetSuite, Inc., the leader in on-demand business management software, today announced that more companies have switched from Sage's (LSE: SGE.L) fragmented, non-integrated product offerings including MAS 90, MAS 200, Accpac, Peachtree, ACT!, and SalesLogix, leaving behind more antiquated software applications for NetSuite's on-demand business management application that integrates ERP, CRM and ecommerce.
+For more information about how to switch from Sage to NetSuite, please go to www.netsuite.com/sageswitch

 "Companies find that when they migrate from Sage, they move from Stone Age software that has to be managed and integrated with other applications, to Internet Age software," said Zach Nelson, CEO of NetSuite.
 "NetSuite delivers a complete solution to run their business — just by opening a browser window and logging on to NetSuite."